Book a call

 Accident records must as a minimum include details of:

-• Date, time, Location of the accident.
+• Date, time, location of the accident.

 • Personal details of the injured person.